 - MATCH your spreadsheet column headers to our import fields.
 You can select the AUTO MATCH link to try and match columns for you.
-All column header in PINK are required.
-You can drag and drop the column headers to the data columns in your spreadsheet if they do not auto match correctly.
+All column headers in PINK are required.
+You can drag and drop the column headers to the data columns in your spreadsheet if they do not auto-match correctly.

 - Select the VALIDATE button to confirm you do not have any errors in your upload.
 If you have any errors you can mouse over the column to see the error and Reload File once you fix the error.